-You’ve selected hot air welding as your joining method, now it’s time to pick which machine is best for the job.
+You’ve read our article on Industrial Fabrics Joining Methods and selected hot air welding (which carries several advantages), now it’s time to pick which machine is best for the job.
 Broadly, there are two types of hot air welding tools: automatic and manual.
 Automatic tools can be further broken down into moving and stationary.

 Automatic tools are best suited for large projects with straight seams.
 They enable the operator to work quickly (up to 18 m/min. depending on tool and conditions), and produce an extremely attractive and reliable weld.
-Once the correct temperature and speed parameters are found, automatic welding removes much of the chance for human error resulting in a more consistent weld; this is especially important when welding tents or tarps which must be absolutely waterproof.
+Once the correct temperature and speed parameters are found, automatic welding removes much of the chance for human error resulting in a more consistent weld; this is especially important when welding tents, tarps, and structures which must be absolutely waterproof.

 There are two main types of automatic tools—moving and stationary—below are some advantages and disadvantages for each.